-The surface-water-discharge and surface-water-quality records published in this report are for the 2002 water year that began October 1, 2001, and ended September 30, 2002.
+The surface-water, ground-water and water-quality records published in this report are for the 2002 water year that began October 1, 2001 and ended September 30, 2002.
 A calendar of the water year is provided on the inside of the front cover.
-The records contain streamflow data, stage and content data for lakes and reservoirs, and water-quality data for surface water.
-The locations of the stations where the data were collected are shown in figures 4 and 5.
+The records contain streamflow data, stage and content data for lakes and reservoirs, water-quality data for surface and ground water, and ground-water-level data.
 The following sections of the introductory text are presented to provide users with a more detailed explanation of how the hydrologic data published in this report were collected, analyzed, computed, and arranged for presentation.